-The impact from global economic conditions and potential and continuing disruptions to and volatility in the credit and equity markets in the United States and worldwide are highly uncertain and cannot be predicted, including impacts from global health crises, geopolitical tensions, such as the ongoing conflicts between Russia and Ukraine, conflict in the Middle East, and increasing tensions between China and Taiwan, and government actions implemented as a result of the foregoing, fluctuations in inflation, rising interest rates, uncertainty and liquidity concerns in the broader financial services industry, and a potential recession in the United States.
+The impact from global economic conditions and potential and continuing disruptions to and volatility in the credit and equity markets in the United States and worldwide are highly uncertain and cannot be predicted, including impacts from global health crises, geopolitical tensions, such as the ongoing conflicts between Russia and Ukraine, conflict in the Middle East, and increasing tensions between China and Taiwan, and government actions implemented as a result of the foregoing, fluctuations in inflation and interest rates, uncertainty and liquidity concerns in the broader financial services industry, and a potential recession in the United States.
 Estimates and assumptions about future events and their effects cannot be determined with certainty and therefore require the exercise of judgment.
-As of the date of issuance of these condensed consolidated financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update its estimates, assumptions and judgments or revise the reported amounts of assets and liabilities or the disclosure of contingent assets and liabilities.
+As of the date of issuance of these condensed consolidated financial statements, the Company is not aware of any specific event or circumstance that would require the disclosure of contingent assets and liabilities.
 These estimates, however, may change as new events occur and additional information is obtained, and are recognized in the condensed consolidated financial statements as soon as they become known.